ddppddpp/bgchof/README.md

 ```

 ### Usage ###

-Currenly, only CLI usage is supported, by invoking the python file bgchof.py with either no arguments (default to current date) or specific date in yyyy-mm-dd format.
+**CLI usage** is supported, by invoking the python file bgchof.py with either no arguments (default to current date) or specific date in yyyy-mm-dd format.

 Example:
 ```